Cultural Capital

 Our Approach

 We believe that rich, varied and sustained opportunities are essential to developing cultural capital.
-At Nicol Mere, this is embedded across the curriculum and wider school life.
+This is embedded across the curriculum and wider school life.
 We focus on six key areas of development, each working together to build the whole child.

 High-quality PSHE provision